 Who do you trust with your money?
 A robot or a human?
 In our Fisher Investments review, we’ll tell you why you may prefer this human-guided investment firm over robo-advisors.

-If you’re uncomfortable managing your own investments, and you’re not keen on the robo-advisor trend, Fisher Investments might be for you.
-They provide the same comprehensive investment management you get with robo-advisors, but they do it with a human touch.
-And rather than investing your money in passive assets to merely track the markets, they actively seek to give you a better performance.
+If you’re uncomfortable managing your own investments, and you’re not keen on robo-advisors, Fisher Investments might be for you.
+This investment management firm provides comprehensive financial services personalized to your goals and comfort level.
+And rather than investing your money in passive assets to merely track the markets, Fisher actively seeks to give you a better performance.

 Fisher Investments is one of the largest independent wealth management firms in the country.
-The company began operations in 1979, and as of March 2019 has $107 billion in assets under management.
-They serve more than 5,000 private clients and over 175 large institutions (also as of March 2019).
-With offices in California, Arizona, Texas, Washington, and more in addition to several global locations, but you can also get all the help you need virtually.
+The company began operations in 1979 and as of March 2022 has more than $197 billion in assets under management.
+They serve thousands of private clients as well as businesses and institutions of varying sizes.
+Fisher has offices in California, Arizona, Texas, Washington, and more in addition to several global locations, but you can also get all the help you need virtually.

 Fisher investments is a fee-only investment firm.
 That means you pay a flat fee for investment management, rather than fees based on individual investments or trades.
 This ensures that Fisher Investments is working first and foremost in your best interests.